Zeos: History

 The company's first PC related product was the PC Speeder, a device designed to increase the clock speed (and thereby the performance) of the 8086 processor.
 The company then began work engineering a motherboard to retrofit the soon-to-be-introduced Intel 386 processor on their existing 286 platform.

 The company sold its first PC in November 1987 with its first ad in Computer Shopper.
 Rapid sales and growth led Zeos to become Fortunes fastest growing public company in America in 1991.
 Zeos marketed its products primarily through mail order, but also partnered with and distributed PCs to Sam's Club stores.
 Zeos also had two retail outlet stores, located in Arden Hills and Golden Valley, Minnesota, where refurbished and customer-returned hardware was resold, often at substantial discounts.

 The company went public in mid-1985 by self-underwriting, and officially changed its name from NPC Electronics to ZEOS International.
 Traded on the NASDAQ under the symbol "ZEOS, the company enjoyed rapid sales and growth leading ZEOS to become Fortune’s fastest growing public company in America in 1991.

 Following a tradition set earlier by CP/M manufacturers like Kaypro and Morrow Designs, Zeos bundled Lotus 1-2-3 and Ami Pro with its systems while many competitors still included only operating system software, requiring customers to purchase applications separately and elsewhere.
 This move eventually forced Zeos' rivals such as Dell and Gateway 2000 to also bundle software with their systems.

+In March 1992, Zeos acquired PC Tech, Inc., a Lake City, Minnesota–based ODM whom Zeos had earlier contracted to design Zeos' expansion cards and motherboards.
+This acquisition allowed Zeos to increase its vertical integration in the manufacturing of its computers.

-During the peak of its desktop business, Zeos sold 386- and 486-based systems under the Zeos and Discovery brand names, using various model names including Ambra and Millennium.
+During the peak of its desktop business, Zeos sold 386- and 486-based systems under the Zeos and Discovery brand names.
 In the mid-1990s, it sold Pentium-based desktops, branded Pantera, and laptops, branded Freestyle, Meridian, and ColorNote.

 Zeos also was successful in the laptop category, introducing three 486SX based laptops before rival Dell came out with their first.
 The company also marketed subnotebooks branded Contenda (both 386SL-, 486SL-based) and Zeos Pocket PC (8086-compatible palmtop, using the NEC V30 processor).

 The Zeos 386SX was once featured on the cover of PC Magazine, rated as Editor's Choice in its January 30, 1990, issue.

 Late generation Zeos motherboards models were code-named with a zoological theme.
 Motherboards based on early 486 designs went by classes of birds such as Duck, Goose, Gosling, and Martin.
 Later 486 and Pentium motherboards used families of serpents (i.e. snakes), such as Rattler, Python, Cobra, Coral, and Boa.